Calling A Car To Get Home Tonight? Here's How To Stay Safe

 A 2018 investigation by CNN found that 103 Uber drivers in the U.S. have been accused of sexually assaulting or abusing their passengers in the past four years.
 They found that 31 drivers had been convicted for crimes ranging from forcible touching and false imprisonment to rape, and dozens of criminal and civil cases still pending.

 The news channel interviewed a woman in Miami who used an Uber after a night out, passed out in the vehicle, and woke up in her bed with her underwear on the floor after allegedly being assaulted by the driver.
-She told CNN that rideshares give users a false sense of safety, but in reality are like “hitchhiking with strangers.”
+She told CNN that rideshares give users a false sense of safety, but in reality, they are like “hitchhiking with strangers.”

 So how can riders — and drivers — stay safe while using rideshare apps like Uber and Lyft?
 Experts recommend several safety tips.